 John received a 10-year sentence for conspiracy to possess with intent to distribute methamphetamine.
 Although his role was limited to facilitating the movement of red phosphorus, a chemical used in the production of methamphetamine, John received a longer sentence than most of his codefendants.
-UPDATE: John was released in 2016.
+John was released in 2016.

 John Hise’s incarceration has been devastating for his family.
 His elderly parents, unable to run the family dairy farm without John, were forced to sell off their cows after 40 years in the dairy business.
 And tragically, John’s wife passed away from three and a half years after John started serving his 10 year mandatory prison sentence.